-- 1. Adjustment to student role,
+- 1. Adjustment to student role

-- 2. Educational Planning,
+- 2. Educational Planning

-- 3. Socialization into Occupational Therapy,
+- 3. Professional development

-- 4. Study habits,
+- 4. Study habits

-- 5. Test taking and,
+- 5. Test taking

 - 6. Limited tutoring.
 If extensive tutoring is needed, the Academic and Spiritual Counselor should be contacted for reference.

-- 7. Each time a student fails to pass an exam or skills lab check off, he/she is to see the faculty.
+- 7. Each time a student fails to pass an exam or skills lab check off, he/she is to schedule a meeting with the associated faculty within 1 week of receiving a failing grade.